Surname

-Using names has been documented in even the oldest historical records.
+The use of names has been documented in even the oldest historical records.
 Examples of surnames are documented in the 11th century by the barons in England.
-English surnames began as a way of identifying a certain aspect of that individual, such as by trade, father's name, location of birth, or physical features, and were not necessarily inherited.
+English surnames began to be formed with reference to a certain aspect of that individual, such as their trade, father's name, location of birth, or physical features, and were not necessarily inherited.
 By 1400 most English families, and those from Lowland Scotland, had adopted the use of hereditary surnames.